PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 **Localization pack you want to import**

-The list of countries will show up on clicking on it.
+The _Localization pack you want to import_ droplist displays the list of countries displays by clicking on it.
 It can be selected by:
 - Searching the list via the search input field by typing the complete country name or part of it (at least one word).
 - Scrolling down the list and find the country which are sorted by their name (a-z).